1. Monkey Island Boat Tour

 4. Beach Day on Panama's Riviera

 Just 1 hour from Panama City begins Panama's Rivera, a string of lovely, uncrowded beaches.
 One of the best things about Panama's Pacific is that the water is warm!
 You can drive or go with a tour guide.
-On San Carlos beach, there's the Centro Turistico with day trip facilities- good beach, bathrooms, showers, pools etc. The cost is $25 per person for weekdays and $30 on a weekend.
 The all-inclusive Decameron Resort also offers day passes.

 If you don't want to pay to enjoy a beach, Santa Clara and El Palmar beaches are the best for day trippers.
 They have beach-side restaurants where you can also use the facilities for 25 cents.
-For more information visit our Panama's Riviera destination page.
+For a personal beach excursion go with Easy Travel.
+For more information about this area visit our Panama's Riviera destination page.

 El Valle Day Trip

-El Valle is a quaint flower filled mountain town 2 hours from Panama City which is situated inside a massive extinct volcano crater.
-The main attractions are its large artisans market, mountain views, a great restaurant, a thrilling Canopy Zipline Tour through rainforest canopy, thermal springs and a small tropical zoo Nisperos.
-We recommend lunch at the famous gourmet restaurant Casa de Lourdes.
-For a budget meal, lunch at Pinocchio's Pizza or a have the delicious Panamanian chicken soup "Sancocho" at local cafe.
+El Valle is a quaint mountain town just 2 hours from Panama City.
+It's nestled inside a massive extinct volcano crater.
+The main attractions are a variety of hotel options, a artisans market, mountain views, a world class restaurant a thrilling Canopy Zipline tour through rainforest canopy, thermal springs and a small tropical zoo .
+The famous gourmet restaurant Casa de Lourdes.
+Don't miss it.
+For a budget meal, have the delicious Panamanian chicken soup "Sancocho" at local cafe.
 For more information visit our El Valle de Anton destination page.

 6. Golf at Tucan Country Club and Summit Golf Club